-At all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies in line with Working Together to Safeguard Children (2018).
-The schools works closely with Staffordshire Children's Social Care and, where appropriate from a placing local authority.
+At all times, we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies in line with Working Together to Safeguard Children (2018).
+The schools work closely with Stoke-on-Trent and Staffordshire Children's Social Care and, where appropriate from a placing local authority.